 We love ourselves some powder at Eagle Point.

-Guests accustom to skiing untracked pow, with no lift lines…ever, talk a lot about the “Eagle Point vortex”.
-This phenomena, much like the meteorological oddities of Little Cottonwood Canyon and Grand Targhee in the Tetons, often bury our section of the Tushar Mountains.
-Storms from the north, and especially the south, dump seemingly endless amounts of snow on our slopes in quick 24-48 hour bursts.
-What is that vortex exactly?
-Is it the Beaver River Canyon that produces it?
-The elevation?
-We have no idea—we are not that smart.
-But we know where to go for forecasts from people a lot smarter than us.
+Guests who are accustomed to skiing untracked powder with no lift lines often speak of the “Eagle Point vortex.”
+This mysterious phenomenon, similar to the weather quirks of Little Cottonwood Canyon or Grand Targhee in the Tetons, frequently buries our section of the Tushar Mountains in snow.
+Storms from the northwest, and especially from the southwest, can dump seemingly endless amounts of snow on our slopes in rapid 24-48 hour bursts.
+So what exactly is this vortex?
+Is it the Beaver River Canyon creating it?
+The altitude?
+Some people think it is the 12,000 foot “catcher’s mitt” ridegline looming above us.
+Honestly, we don’t have the answers—we’re not that clever.
+But we do know where to find forecasts from people who are.

-And thankfully our slopes at Eagle Point are steep enough to allow for skiing and riding in the deepest snow mother nature throw at us.
-Bring.
-It.
-On.
+And thankfully our slopes at Eagle Point are steep enough to allow for skiing and riding in the deepest snow mother nature throws at us.

-Whether you are a true powderhound chasing dreams, or a family looking to create fresh memories while carving fresh tracks, here are helpfuls links to obsess over snow forecasts.
+Whether you are a true powderhound chasing dreams, or a family looking to create fresh memories while carving fresh tracks, here are helpful links to obsess over snow forecasts.

 First, this is where Eagle Point is located: